cRyPt0h4sH3R/check-crypto-prices-discord-webhook/README.md

 ```
 Fill in your Discord Webhook, crypto tickers, api_provider_name, api_url, username that will appear in Discord channel, content of message.

-Pay atention to the JSON payload served by the API as you might need to edit ```bash jq .data.price```
+Pay atention to the JSON payload served by the API as you might need to edit ```jq .data.price``` on lines 57 and 74.

 Save and exit the editor.